bitwebs/core/README.md

           start               Run the full node
           status              Query remote node for status
           tendermint          Tendermint subcommands
-          testnet             Initialize files for a terrad testnet tx                  Transactions subcommands
+          testnet             Initialize files for a iqd testnet tx                  Transactions subcommands
           unsafe-reset-all    Resets the blockchain database, removes address book files, and resets data/priv_validator_state.json to the genesis state validate-genesis    validates the genesis file at the default location or at the location passed as an arg version             Print the application binary version information

         Flags:
-          -h, --help                help for terrad
+          -h, --help                help for iqd
-              --home string         directory for config and data (default "/Users/$HOME/.terra") --log_format string   The logging format (json|plain) (default "plain") --log_level string    The logging level (trace|debug|info|warn|error|fatal|panic) (default "info") --trace               print out full stack trace on errors
+              --home string         directory for config and data (default "/Users/$HOME/.iq") --log_format string   The logging format (json|plain) (default "plain") --log_level string    The logging level (trace|debug|info|warn|error|fatal|panic) (default "info") --trace               print out full stack trace on errors

-        <b>Use "terrad [command] --help" for more information about a command.</b>
+        <b>Use "iqd [command] --help" for more information about a command.</b>
         </div>
 </pre>

 ## Node Setup

-Once you have `terrad` installed, you will need to set up your node to be part of the network.
+Once you have `iqd` installed, you will need to set up your node to be part of the network.

 ### Join the mainnet